 The decision was incredibly agonizing because I believe it's best to hold onto a property forever.
 When I finally sold the house, I didn't feel joy, but disappointment.

 I sat in the lounge area of a bank branch looking at the largest check I've ever seen in my life and feeling like I had failed my son, myself, and all of you.
-I'm long-term bullish on San Francisco property, but I felt I had to start living for today.
+I'm long-term bullish on San Francisco property, but I felt I had to start living for today by selling the property.

 20 years from now my son may how I could have sold the house for so cheap.
 If he does, I'll point him to this post as I'll have long forgotten all the details by then.
 Hope you can forgive me dear boy if I don't properly reinvest all the proceeds.

-Thankfully, more than five years later, the revinested proceeds have grown.
+Thankfully, more than seven years later, the revinested proceeds have grown.
 But at the time, I was filled with uncertainty on my decision.

 Why I Decided To Sell My Rental Home